abbas-taher/decision-tree-algorithm-example/README.md

 ## Part 3: Looping and Tree Building

 This part is the heart of the Decision Tree algorithm.
 In each recursive iteration, a new node is choosen to branch the tree and then a new set of sub-datasets are passed to the next iteration.
 The algorithm has 6 steps:
-  1- Start the algorithm with the full dataset and features 2- Choose best feature to split on
+  1- Start the algorithm with the a given dataset and a feature list 2- Check two recursion terminating conditions
-  3-
+  3- Choose best feature to split given dataset
-  4- Create an empty tree node
+  4- Make a copy of fetures values of best dataset & copy of the features list with best feature removed 5- Create an empty tree node
-  5- Create substree
+  6- Split given data set based on best feature & it values 7- Create subtree and append it to the main tree
-  6- Iterate to step 4 with for the split subdataset
+  8- Iterate to step 6 with for the all given values of best feature

-Here is the Spark code for the 4 steps above:
+Here is the Python code for the 8 steps above:

       def createTree(dataset, features):
           labels = [record[-1] for record in dataset]